como-usar-puerto-serie-uart-raspberry-pi

 sudo reboot

-To verify that UART is functioning correctly, you can use the following command:
+To verify that the UART is working correctly, you can use the following command:

 ls /dev/serial*

-If UART is enabled, you should see something like /dev/serial0 or /dev/ttyAMA0.
+If the UART is enabled, you should see something like /dev/serial0 or /dev/ttyAMA0.

 Disable the Serial Console

-If you do not need the serial console and want to free up UART for other uses, you can disable it:
+If you don’t need the serial console and want to free the UART for other uses, you can disable it:

 Open the configuration file: